 Teach your children apologetics

 The Bible doesn’t tell you to teach your children apologetics, but 1 Peter 3:15 reminds us that we need to be able to give an answer for the hope that is in us.
 In our current culture with a high percentage of children walking away from the faith, it’s more important than ever for our children to know why they believe what they believe before they become an adult.
+In fact, the middle school years are when many kids start questioning their faith.

 The book Mama Bear Apologetics is a great book to get you started.
 My children have really enjoyed Jonathan Park audio adventures, which solidify creation and the reliability of the Bible.
 Natasha Crain’s Keeping Your Kids on God’s Side is another book I highly recommend, along with So the Next Generation Will Know: Preparing Young Christians for a Challenging World by Sean McDowell.